Advanced HTML

 This link has no underlines (in Style Sheet supporting browsers).

-This can be done in two ways.
+This can be done in a number of ways.
 You can put a style markup in each tag e.g.

 <!--